DVSA Assessed Instructor

-There are different routes to becoming a DVSA Cardington Assessed CBT Motorcycle Instructor.
+There are different routes to becoming a DVSA Assessed CBT Motorcycle Instructor.
 The usual way is for a Down Trained instructor to work for an ATB for a period of time first.
 This allows them to gain valuable knowledge and experience.
-When ready, they book and attend a two day assessment at the DVSA Training Academy.
+When ready, they book a DVSA assessment.

 Being fully prepared is essential for instructors to put themselves through this process.
 The low pass rate is because many trainers attend prematurely and under prepared.
 A lack of experience also increases the likelihood of an unsuccessful attempt.
 Instructors should have undertaken a thorough personal training plan, in order to prepare for this assessment.